FarragoFiction/SBURBSimulator/GameFaqs/README.txt

 can't display frog FAQ until tier2 space quests are started, etc. etc.

-Eventually, if I have enough of these, classes have preferences for which article they "write".
+Eventually, if I have enough of these, classes have preferences for which article they "write". knights or whatever focus on combat. princes focus on the end game.